magiruuvelvet/qelement/README.md

 ## TODO

- - Indicate network errors in the system tray icon just like the Electron app.
  - Probably show a counter in the notification tray icon, currently just a red circle.
  - Configure web app location.